-Transfrontier Africa, in conjunction with Balule Nature Reserve, has an active rhino research program which is designed to investigate the effectiveness of the “Rhino range expansion program” and all other aspects of rhino management based on scientific investigation.
+Transfrontier Africa in conjunction with Balule Nature Reserve, has an active rhino research program which is designed to investigate the effectiveness of the “Rhino range expansion program” and all other aspects of rhino management and protection based on scientific investigation.

 This includes the daily monitoring of the rhino to design a real-time locality map of rhinos in the hot-spots and high-risk areas to aid in deploying the anti-poaching units effectively.
 The location of rhinos is deduced from rhino sightings or signs recorded by our anti-poaching patrols, as well as using technology such as camera traps, VHF and GPS transmitters.